bvkay/Legacy_LP_MT_Reader/README.md

 - skip_minutes: Number of minutes to skip from the beginning of the data.
 - save_plots: Save plots to files instead of displaying them.
 - max_workers: Maximum number of parallel processes to use during batch processing.

+### Data Details

+The Stuart Shelf data is organized in site-specific folders (e.g., ST61, ST62, etc.) within a parent directory.
+Each folder contains:
+- Binary files named with the instrument number followed by a sequential index (e.g., HFM4-000.BIN, HFM4-001.BIN, etc.).
+- A param.mt file that contains metadata, including the instrument number, electrode separations, start/finish times, sample interval, and time drift.